AmeerTechsoft/AmeerTechsoft/README.md

 # GitHub Bio Readme

 Welcome to my GitHub profile!
-Here's a brief overview of me as a Python developer with interests in web development (Django and Flask) and data science. 👨‍💻🌐📊
+Here's a brief overview of me as a Python developer with interests in web development (Django, Flask, and Fast API) and data science. 👨‍💻🌐📊

 ## About Me

 I am Ameer Adeigbe, an IT consultant at Tech.
 I work with technology across the board, from data modeling and analysis to real-time programming.
 My expertise lies in Python software development, data analysis, web development, and Mechatronics.
 ## Web Development

-I have experience using Django and Flask for web development.
+I have experience using Django, Flask, and Fast API for web development.

 ## Data Science